 During the summer, guidance will be available for any student who needs assistance with classes.

-Any student who smokes, possesses, or uses tobacco in the building or any place on the school grounds will be issued a citation by the Libertyville Police Department, and may be dismissed from Summer School.
+Any student who smokes, possesses, or uses tobacco in the building or any place on the school grounds will be issued a citation by the police department, and may be dismissed from Summer School.

 CITIZENSHIP AND DRESS: